Java Caching Benchmarks Part 3 - The Finals

 The corresponding effective hit rates per cache are:

-"#"Worst Case Eviction Performance
+#Worst Case Eviction Performance

-- Separate clocks for hot and cold are used and the entry order in the hot working set is reshuffled according to the recent reference
+- Separate clocks are used for hot and cold and the entry order in the hot working set is reshuffled according to the recent reference

-Nevertheless, the theoretical categorization of O(n) remains.
+Nevertheless, the question of theoretical categorization of O(n) remains.
 However, the theoretical big-O notation means there is no mathematical proof that the worst case performance is in a better big-O category.
 Theory gives us an indication that the worst case performance may be a problem, so how does it practically look like?
 Let’s quote Richard P. Feynman: It doesn’t matter how beautiful your theory is, it doesn’t matter how smart you are.
 If it doesn’t agree with experiment, it’s wrong.
 One prominent example where the theoretical performance does not match with practical performance is the QuickSort algorithm, as discussed in Why is quicksort better than mergesort?

 Besides evaluating the behavior of cache2k, a benchmark with a random pattern can be used to verify that caches have a comparable eviction policies.
-When the size parameter is honored correctly all caches are expected to produce the identical hit rate.
+When the size parameter is honored correctly all caches are expected to produce the same hit rate.

-XorShift1024StarRandomGenerator of the DSI utilities is used.
+XorShift1024StarRandomGenerator of the DSI utilities is used for the purpose.

 implementations, the penalty would change the performance result by a constant factor.
 So in this benchmark, the performance